utdata/icj-cli-tools/LookingAtFiles.md

 `$ cat file01.txt file02.txt > combined.txt`

+Now, `combined.txt` would be the combination of both files.

 ## wc

 [wc](http://man.cx/wc) I think of as "word count", but it can also count lines and bytes.